 Ensure that children, who have additional/unmet needs are supported appropriately.
-This could include referral to early help services or Child Protection Contact to specialist services if they are a child in need or have been / are at risk of being abused and neglected.
+This could include referrals to early help services and/or specialist Child Protection services if required, for example a child in need or have been / are at risk of being abused and neglected.

-Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Refer to KCSiE Part two Para 89
+We consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum via Life Long Learning, assemblies and guest speakers.

-Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
+All staff members are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.